Jazzercise: Growth and franchising

-Jazzercise in popular media
+In popular culture

-In A Bit of Fry & Laurie, Jazzercise is claimed to be a portmanteau of the words "jazz" and "circumcise".
+On A Bit of Fry & Laurie, Jazzercise is claimed to be a portmanteau of the words "jazz" and "circumcise."

 In Ron Howard's live-action movie adaptation of How the Grinch Stole Christmas, the Grinch's schedule has an hour booked for Jazzercise.

-In the episode of Taxi entitled "Louie Goes Too Far", Andy Kaufman (playing Vic Ferrari) suggests to Christopher Lloyd (playing Jim) that he take up Jazzercise as a way of meeting beautiful women.
+In the Taxi episode "Louie Goes Too Far," Latka Gravas (played by Andy Kaufman) suggests to Reverend Jim Ignatowski (played by Christopher Lloyd) that he take up Jazzercise as a way of meeting beautiful women.

-On The Golden Girls, Bea Arthur (Dorothy) admits taking up Jazzercise in the episodes "The Stan Who Came to Dinner" and "The Audit".
+On The Golden Girls, Dorothy Zbornak (played by Bea Arthur) admits taking up Jazzercise in the episodes "The Stan Who Came to Dinner" and "The Audit."

-In Troop Beverly Hills, the lead character, Phyllis Nefler, mentions that she hasn't been to Jazzercise in three weeks, after chasing one of her troop members who suddenly runs off during a troop meeting.
+In Troop Beverly Hills, the lead character, Phyllis Nefler, mentions that she hasn't been to Jazzercise in three weeks after chasing one of her troop members, who suddenly runs off during a troop meeting.

-In the Futurama episode "Parasite Lost", the parasitic worms are seen Jazzercising Fry's muscles.
+In the Futurama episode "Parasite Lost," the parasitic worms are seen Jazzercising Fry's muscles.

-The Flight of the Conchords episode "New Zealand Town" of their second television series features a song called "Fashion is Danger", which is a parody of 1980s music and style, and contains a reference to Jazzercise.
+The Flight of the Conchords season 2 episode "New Zealand Town" features the song "Fashion is Danger," which is a parody of 1980s music and style and contains a reference to Jazzercise.

 "Jazzercise Instructor" is featured as a job in The Sims 2.

 In the third series of The Mighty Boosh, Howard Moon goes to Jazzercise classes.

-In the Glee episode "Bad Reputation", a tape is found of Sue Sylvester Jazzercising to Olivia Newton-John's "Physical".
-In the following season's episode "Sexy", Holly Holliday is shown teaching a Jazzercise class in which Will Schuester participates.
+In the Glee episode "Bad Reputation," a tape is found of Sue Sylvester Jazzercising to Olivia Newton-John's "Physical."
+In the following season's episode "Sexy," Holly Holliday is shown teaching a Jazzercise class in which Will Schuester participates.

-In the ABC hit show The Goldbergs, Beverly Goldberg is frequently portrayed referencing or stepping to Jazzercise.
+On The Goldbergs, Beverly Goldberg is frequently portrayed referencing or stepping to Jazzercise.

-On the October 9, 2012 episode of The Daily Show, Jon Stewart references Jazzercise in his opening monologue.
+In the October 9, 2012 episode of The Daily Show, Jon Stewart referenced Jazzercise in his opening monologue.

-In 2018 alone, Jazzercise has been featured in People magazine and Harper's Bazaar.
+Jazzercise was featured in both People magazine and Harper's Bazaar in 2018.

-Featured in fictional Starcourt Mall in season 3 of Stranger Things, where Dustin Henderson and Steve Harrington chase a suspicious looking guy, who turns out to be a Jazzercise instructor.
+Jazzercise was featured at the fictional Starcourt Mall in season 3 of Stranger Things, where Dustin Henderson and Steve Harrington chase a suspicious-looking guy thinking he was from the Soviet Union, who turns out to be a Jazzercise instructor.

-Mentioned in the song "Party with Your Body" by KC & The Sunshine Band.
+Jazzercise was mentioned in the song "Party with Your Body" (from the album All in a Night's Work) by KC and the Sunshine Band.

-Mentioned in Rick & Morty S06E06 when the dinosaurs present a list of things, humanity has accomplished.
+Jazzercise was mentioned in the Rick and Morty season 6 episode "Juricksic Mort" when the dinosaurs present a list of things humanity has accomplished.